arturmpinho/coffeeinsider/README.md

 #### **Requirements**
 * Easy navigation.
 * Reliable information.
-* Clear graphics.
 * Immeadiate feedback on data inputs and/or submissions.
-* Accurate unit conversions.
 * Good responsiveness across multiple devices.

 #### **Expectations**
 * Gracious feedback handling an error.
-* Maximum of 2 clicks to reach any given page.
+* Maximum of 1 click to reach any given page in large screen devices and 2 for small and medium devices.
 * External links shall open in a new tab.
-* Internal links must work properly.
+* Internal links must work properly without breaking.
 * External information must be provided by reliable sources.
 * Visual effects are appealing but not distracting.
-* Approprite feedback after submitting offer request.
+* Appropriate feedback after submitting offer request.

 [[Back to top]](#table-of-contents)